4commerce-technologies-AG/midi-smtp-server/README.md

 ## Upgrade to 2.x

 If you are already using MidiSmtpServer it might be only some straight forward work to get your code ready for MidiSmtpServer version 2.x.

-If you are using _Mini_SmtpServer it should be also only some few work on your codes.
+Also if you are a _Mini_SmtpServer user, it should request only some few work on your codes.

 #### Upgrade from 1.x